ajahne/blog/_posts/2018-09-29-one-on-one-meeting-dos-and-donts-part1.md

 This is a huge topic and not something that can be summarized in a few bullet points.
 There is a entire book, [crucial conversations](https://www.amazon.com/Crucial-Conversations-Talking-Stakes-Second/dp/1469266822), which goes into great depth on talking, listening, and creating a safe space when the stakes are high.

 ## Do focus on the moment and be present
 We have all been in meetings that we may not have wanted to be in.
-Sometimes we are tired, not feeling well, dealing with personal issues, maybe there are pressing matters outside of work that are on our mind.
-I try very hard to leave that outside of the meeting space and give my teammate my undivided attention.
+Sometimes we are tired, not feeling well, or dealing with personal issues.
+I try very hard to leave these feelings outside of the meeting space and give my teammate my undivided attention.
 Appearing distracted or worse, not interested in the meeting can have a very negative impact.

 With that being said, we are human.
 If you are having a bad day or a tough time, be honest, open, and let your teammate know.
 This will help build the rapport, potentially even making them feel more confident to open up in the future.